 My website has an “about me” page and so many of my couples tell me they feel like they already know me even before we meet!
 They learned on my website I love skinny jeans, specifically American Eagle.
 I love red wine.
 I’m a huge animal lover!
 My home is full of fur babies!
 I love to travel, especially out west to the Rocky Mountains.
 We have connected even before we have met in person!
 How awesome is that?

-My last suggestion is 3) ask if they can have a Skype session with you or make time to meet up at a local coffee shop.
+My last suggestion is 3) ask if they can have a video call with you or make time to meet up at a local coffee shop.
 Meeting in person should seal the deal on whether you want to book them or not.
 If you feel like they’re giving you a huge sales pitch and want your money to take pictures of you over treating you like someone who wants to be your bff, take a step back and rethink whether you want to hire them or not.
 If you feel at all uneasy after meeting, realizing you aren’t connecting, it might be a sign they aren’t going to be a right fit as your wedding photographer.
 And that’s completely okay!
 Hiring a wedding photographer is a big decision and an even bigger investment!
 It’s definitely a decision you can’t take lightly.
 If you can take anything away from reading this, perhaps it is this.
 Any vendor who is a part of your wedding day, is there by their reputable service but most importantly because you chose them for making you feel number one, important to them and well taken care of from the moment you contacted them and all throughout your wedding day.